percona/percona-server-mongodb-operator/source/arbiter.rst

 becomes the primary node.

 The need for elections influences the choice of the number of nodes in the cluster.
-(particularly, that's the reason to avoid an even number of nodes, and to have at least three nodes).
+Elections are the reason to avoid even number of nodes, and to have at least three and not more than seven participating nodes.

-But sometimes there is a contradiction between the number of nodes suitable for elections and the number of nodes needed to store data.
+Still, sometimes there is a contradiction between the number of nodes suitable for elections and the number of nodes needed to store data.
 You can solve this contradiction in two ways: